Jimmy Connors: Other endeavors

-On July 24, 2006, at the start of the Countrywide Classic tournament in Los Angeles, American tennis player Andy Roddick announced his partnership with Connors as his coach.
-In September, 2006 Roddick reached the final of the U.S. Open, where he lost to Roger Federer.
-On March 6, 2008, Roddick announced the end of that 19-month relationship.
+In July 2006, American tennis player Andy Roddick announced that Connors was his new coach.
+In September 2006, Roddick reached the final of the U.S. Open, where he lost to Roger Federer.
+On March 6, 2008, Roddick announced that Connors was no longer his coach.

-In July 2013 former women's world No. 1 Maria Sharapova announced on her website that Connors was her new coach.
-On August 15, 2013, Sharapova confirmed that she had ended the partnership with Connors after just one match together.
+In July 2013, Maria Sharapova announced on her website that Connors was her new coach.
+In August 2013, Sharapova confirmed that she had ended the partnership with Connors after just one match.

-Author

-In 2013, Connors published his autobiography The Outsider.
+Also in 2013, Connors published his autobiography The Outsider.
 It won the British Sports Book Awards in the "Best Autobiography/Biography" category.